extio-de/lm-dataset-preparer/README.md

 # lm-dataset-preparer

-This program is a comprehensive text processing pipeline designed for preparing and enhancing textual data.
+This program suite is designed for processing and transforming text data, primarily focusing on tasks related to translation, rewriting, and question-answer generation.

-**Here's a breakdown of its functionality:**
+**Core Functionality:**

-1. **Translation:** The program can translate text files from various languages to English using a language model client.
+* **Text Translation:** Translates text files from various languages to English using a translation service.

-2. **Text Processing and Manipulation:** The `Utils` class provides tools for normalizing text, splitting it into paragraphs, and managing files and filenames.

-3. **Text Rewriting:** This component leverages a language model to improve and enhance the quality of text.
-It splits text into paragraphs, sends them to the model with specific prompts, and combines the rewritten paragraphs into a new file.
+* **Text Rewriting:** Rewrites text using a language model, offering different modes like improvement and enhancement.

-4. **JSON Conversion:** The program can convert text files into JSON Lines (JSONL) format, with each paragraph represented as a JSON object.
+* **Text Structuring:** Converts text files into JSON Lines format, splitting text into paragraphs and serializing them as JSON objects.

-5. **Contextual Prompt Generation:** This module generates contextual prompts based on text paragraphs, extracts names from the text, and creates variations of those names.
-The generated prompts and paragraphs are stored in JSONL files.
+* **Contextual Prompt Generation:** Generates contextual prompts based on text paragraphs, useful for tasks like summarization or question answering.

-6. **File Merging:** The program can merge multiple JSONL files into a single output file, facilitating data aggregation.
+**Additional Features:**

+* **File Manipulation:** Includes utilities for file processing, such as renaming, directory transformation, and suffix addition.
+* **Character Name Processing:**  Allows renaming characters within text and generating prompts based on the modified text using a language model.
+* **Question-Answer Generation:** Creates question-answer pairs from text, framing each paragraph as a concise instruction.
+* **Dataset Processing:** Provides a framework for tools to process datasets in a standardized manner.

 **Purpose:**

-The overall purpose of this program is to provide a versatile toolkit for preparing text data for various downstream tasks, such as machine learning model training, text analysis, and content creation.
-The program's capabilities in translation, rewriting, JSON conversion, prompt generation, and file merging make it suitable for a wide range of text processing applications.

-*[gemma-2-27b-it-Q4_K_L.gguf; requests=7, requestDuration=PT2M40.547239104S, inTokens=8437, outTokens=605, tps=3.78125]*
+The program suite aims to streamline text processing workflows for various NLP tasks.
+Its modular design allows for flexible customization and integration into larger applications.
+The focus on JSON Lines output facilitates compatibility with other tools and downstream processing pipelines.

+*[gemma-2-27b-it-Q4_K_L.gguf; requests=10, requestDuration=PT1M13.710250739S, inTokens=9963, outTokens=734, tps=10.054794520547945]*